 - Installation permits

-– Present position of your plumbing
+- The present position of your plumbing

-– Present position of pipes
+- The present position of the pipes

 - Whether you want to install your water heater in a different place